Logo

 Individual face-to-face teaching is one of the most powerful tools of the Zen tradition, and anyone who comes to the Henry David Thoreau Zen Sangha is encouraged to take advantage of them.
 These private meetings are called dokusan (pronounced “doke-san”) or simply “interviews.”
 The purpose of dokusan is to address the Great Matter, the matter of life and death, and of liberation amid our suffering.

-These are opportunities to make a personal connection with one the teachers, to bring your Zen practice into the realm of the interpersonal, or to ask any question you like about anything to do with Zen:
+These are opportunities to make a personal connection with one of the teachers, to bring your Zen practice into the realm of the interpersonal, or to ask any question you like about anything to do with Zen:

 • your practice on or off your cushion